colxi/functyped/README.md

 myFunc2(6,8); // returns true

 ```
-> Note :  Arrow functions can't be used with interfaces, because of the lack of the function name used as interface identifier
+> Note :  Arrow functions can't be used with interfaces, since they lack of function name ( which used as interface identifier )

 ## Typed structures